Helping your toddler to entertain himself can help foster both creativity and independence.

 How do you help your child entertain himself?

-Let’s look at some ways you can encourage your toddlers to entertain themselves and free up some of your time!
+Let’s look at ways to encourage your toddlers to entertain themselves and free up some of your time!

 When Do Toddlers Play Alone?

-Some toddlers naturally play alone as soon as they can, but some are very hesitant.
+Some toddlers naturally play alone as soon as possible, but some are very hesitant.
 Some go through their entire toddler years without independent play, which is frustrating!

-There is no age in your toddler’s life when they think, ‘Right, time for me to play on my own.’
+There is no age in your toddler’s life when they think, ‘Right, time for me to play independently.’
 This needs your help, as a parent, to develop.

 Your toddler will need to understand two things: